John-Colvin/YAIDIP/README.md

 );
 ```

 Here, the reader only needs to track the correct use of numbers in the format specifiers and match it with the order in the trailing arguments.
-Correctness of the generated code is still difficult to assess on the generated code, for example the reader must mentally map tedious sequences such as `%3$s` to meaningful names such as `maskAllElse` throughout the code snippet.
+Correctness of the generated code is still difficult to assess, for example the reader must mentally map tedious sequences such as `%3$s` to meaningful names such as `maskAllElse` throughout the code snippet.

 By comparison, using the interpolation syntax proposed in this DIP would make the code much easier to follow: